 Complete a Free Case Evaluation form now

 Our Hit-and-Run Accident Attorneys Are Ready to Help You

 After a Texas hit-and-run accident, you have the right to seek compensation from the driver responsible.
-To get started, you can reach out to our team at Loncar Lyon Jenkins.
-Our car accident lawyers have handled hit-and-run settlements throughout Texas and can provide legal assistance for your situation.
+To get started, you can contact our team at Loncar Lyon Jenkins.
+Our Dallas car accident lawyers have handled hit-and-run settlements throughout Texas and can provide legal assistance for your situation.

 Our legal team has over 30 years of experience with personal injury and wrongful death cases.
 If you want to discuss the consequences of a hit-and-run accident and your legal options for holding another driver accountable, call (877) 239-4878 for a free consultation.